Philippe Mora: Exhibitions

 In late 1967, when he had finished school, Mora travelled to England.
 He was invited, with his partner Freya Matthews, by Australian artist Martin Sharp into "The Pheasantry", a historic building in King's Road, Chelsea, London which housed studios and a nightclub.
 This residence inspired the name of his production company, Pheasantry Films.
 As "Von Mora", during this time he contributed cartoons influenced by Dada, comic strip art, Francis Bacon, and Vincent Van Gogh to Oz magazine and assisted co-editor Martin Sharp with its landmark "Magic Theatre" edition.
 In 2007, along with others associated with Oz including Germaine Greer, he was critical of the sensationalist depiction of the era in the movie Hippie Hippie Shake, but recalled in 2008 that; "most of my creative roots are in London.
 This is where I took off, crashed and burned and took off again.
 Paraphrasing Brendan Behan, on occasion, like many artists, I was a drinker with a painting problem."
 He also made his next short film, Passion Play, shot in the Pheasantry ca. 1967-1968 and featuring Jenny Kee as Mary Magdalene, Michael Ramsden as Jesus, and Mora himself as the Devil.

-Mora began painting as soon as he arrived in London, and his first London exhibitions "Anti-Social Realism" and "Vomart," were held, at her invitation, in 1968 and 1969 at the Kings Road gallery of Clytie Jessop, and garnered excellent reviews., though the first, in the Daily Mail announcing that he used a special paint formula that kills flies, was evidently a satire written by the artist.
-Jessop was sister of Hermia Boyd (Hermia Lloyd-Jones), wife of noted ceramicist David Boyd and a well-known actress and director who played the sinister Miss Jessell in Jack Clayton's classic supernatural thriller The Innocents (1961), and later directed the film Emma's War (1988) starring Lee Remick and a young Miranda Otto.
+Mora began painting as soon as he arrived in London, and his first London exhibitions "Anti-Social Realism" and "Vomart," were held, at her invitation, in 1968 and 1969 at the King's Road gallery of Clytie Jessop, and garnered excellent reviews., though the first, in the Daily Mail, announcing that he used a special paint formula that kills flies, was evidently a satire written by the artist.
+Clytie Jessop was the sister of Hermia Boyd (Hermia Lloyd-Jones), who had married noted ceramicist David Boyd and elsewhere Clytie was a well-known actress and director who played the sinister Miss Jessell in Jack Clayton's classic supernatural thriller The Innocents (1961), and later directed the film Emma's War (1988) starring Lee Remick and a young Miranda Otto.